-I get to work on many different projects that I enjoy, but one of my favorites was getting to build the content in our Doctoral Peer Mentor Program Blackboard Classroom.
+I get to work on many different projects that I enjoy, but one of my favorites was getting to build the content in our Doctoral Peer Mentor Program Canvas Classroom.

 I started my journey with Walden back in 2007 when I entered the PhD program in General Psychology (Educational Track) with only my bachelor’s degree.
 I earned my master’s degree in 2010, and then my PhD in 2014.
 While in my program, I got the chance to serve as a graduate assistant within the Academic Skills Center.

 After graduation, I jumped at the chance to return to Walden, first as a contributing faculty member for the Doctoral Writing Workshops and then as full-time staff in my current role.
 I have enjoyed all of my experiences so much at Walden that I’m currently pursuing another master’s degree, this time in higher education.

 All the Skills You Need to Succeed.